-A14.2.1b If a Motorsport UK Official notifies the NatSKA Licensing Director that a driver should be moved to a Full racing licence on grounds of safety, the Directors will review the notification and in conjunction with the Team Leader may choose to allow a driver to move directly from Novice practice to Back of Grid racing.
+A14.2.1b If a MOTORSPORT UK Official notifies the NatSKA Licensing Director that a driver should be moved to a Full racing licence on grounds of safety, the Directors will review the notification and in conjunction with the Team Leader may choose to allow a driver to move directly from Novice practice to Back of Grid racing.
+NatSKA officials as listed on the meetings final instructions may recommend a driver to the Motorsport UK officials for review at the meeting.
 The driver is still required to gain the relevant number of back of grid novice signatures to receive their Full race licence.
-The Motorsport UK Official must NOT be asked to observe a particular driver, doing so will lead to the Directors excluding any notifications for the given driver from their review.
+The MOTORSPORT UK Official must NOT be asked to observe a particular driver other than by a NATSKA official listed on the final instructions, doing so will lead to the Directors excluding any notifications for the given driver from their review.